Assassination of Jovenel Moïse: Aftermath

-Dozens of Haitians started gathering at the U.S. Embassy in Port-au-Prince on 8 July, hoping to seek asylum in the United States because of the insecurity created by President Moïse's assassination, after rumours circulated stating that the United States was going to give out visas to Haitians on humanitarian grounds.
+The Toussaint Louverture International Airport was closed on 7 July, with planes sent back to their origins.
+Dozens of Haitians started gathering at the U.S. Embassy in Port-au-Prince on 8 July, hoping to seek asylum in the United States because of the insecurity created by Moïse's assassination, after rumours circulated stating that the United States was going to give out visas to Haitians on humanitarian grounds.
 Gang violence meanwhile increased in the country following the assassination.
+Joseph requested the United Nations on 7 July to deploy peacekeeping troops to his country until the situation was stabilised.
+The country also requested deployment of troops from the United States, but the request was denied.